P045E

 1. 1

-Retrieve all DTCs and record freeze-frame data to understand operating conditions when the fault was set.
+Retrieve all DTCs and review freeze-frame data for the conditions when the code set.

 2. 2